CEREBR4L/IWantToLearn/README.md

 # [I Want To Learn](http://cerebral.online/IWantToLearn/)

 Don't we all?
-Well this project aims to help you on your way to doing that.
-The core will be to build a list of good well made courses or lessons on subjects on and around programming grouped by language but later to move out into other feilds.
+Well, this project aims to help you on your way to doing just that.
+The core will be to build a list of good, well-made courses or lessons on subjects relating to programming.
+The core will be organized by language, but will later to move out into other fields.

 We will begin by building up the list in `/json` so it can easily be used to populate the front end!